Samuel Cleland Davidson

 Sir Samuel Cleland Davidson, KBE (18 November 1846 – 18 August 1921) was a British inventor and engineer.
-Through his career in the tea import business he invented and patented a number of industrial machines and developed the earliest air conditioning systems.
+During his career in the tea import business he invented and patented a number of industrial machines and developed the earliest air conditioning systems.
 He founded the Sirocco Works in Belfast in 1881.

 Early life

 Davidson was born in County Down on 18 November 1846, the youngest child of a family of Ulster Scots.
 He was educated at the Royal Belfast Academical Institution (the "Inst") and left at the age of 15 to work at a Belfast civil engineering firm, William Hastings.
 As a teenager he gained experience as an apprentice to a surveyor in Belfast, and visited his uncle John Davidson's flax mill in Drumaness, probably the first in Ulster to be equipped with power machinery.
 He also became familiar with John's experimental approach using scientific methods to increase crop yields in flax farming for the linen industry.
 These early experiences gave Sam a lifelong appreciation for learning through personal hands-on experience, and innovation in commercial agriculture and engineering.